-A steady increase in the employment rate between 2014 and 2016 brought Malta within reaching distance of its respective Europe 2020 target.
-The share of 30 to 34 years olds with tertiary education increased continuously between 2008 and 2015, bringing it within 3.2 percentage points of the national target.
-In 2015, the country shortened the distance to its primary energy consumption target to 0.1 Mtoe.
-In contrast, between 1990 and 2015, it increased its GHG emissions in non-ETS sectors by 25.1 %, greatly exceeding its Europe 2020 target of limiting emission increases to 5 %.
+A steady increase in the employment rate since 2014 helped Malta to reach its respective Europe 2020 target in 2017.
+The share of 30 to 34 years olds with tertiary education increased continuously between 2008 and 2017, bringing the country within 3.0 percentage points of its national target.
+Despite a significant drop in the share of early leavers from education and training since 2008, in 2016 Malta had further to go to reach its national 2020 target than other Member States.
+In 2016, the country met its primary energy consumption target of 0.7 Mtoe.
+Between 1990 and 2016, Malta increased its GHG emissions in non-ETS sectors by 20.3 %, greatly exceeding its Europe 2020 target of limiting emission increases to 5 %.
 Malta also lags behind the EU as a whole in terms of renewable energy and R&D expenditure.
-The number of people at risk of poverty and social exclusion increased by 16 % between 2008 and 2015, moving the country further away from its Europe 2020 goal.
-Despite a significant drop in the share of early leavers from education and training since 2008, in 2015 Malta had further to go to reach its national 2020 target than other Member States.
+The number of people at risk of poverty or social exclusion increased by 4.9 % between 2008 and 2016, moving the country further away from its Europe 2020 goal.

 More information about the origin of the data and the calculation of indicators can be obtained via the Europe 2020 indicators dedicated website.

 Under 'Main tables', click on the icons next to the indicators:

 - 'Explanatory texts (metadata)' for a detailed overview of the collection and compilation methods;

 - 'Information on the leaf' for data availability per country.

 A more general overview of quality procedures can be found in Implementation of standard reference metadata for indicators - the ESMS Indicator Profile (ESMS-IP) (PDF file).